Welcome to the Rudloe and environs website.

 9th September 2024 - International Falsely Accused Day

 Our interest in International Falsely Accused Day was brought about through the Victim II case (the 5th November 2021 article above) and the other Victim case - article here: Victim.
-We attended one of the two UK events at Tower Bridge, the other being in Liverpool.
+We attended one of the two UK events at the Tower of London, the other being in Liverpool.
 The speeches by Margaret Gardener (the founder of the Falsely Accused Support Organisation (FASO - https://youtu.be/3M6oA0qvRhk), Brian Buckle (https://www.bbc.com/news/uk-66928735), Brian Hudson of Falsely Accused Carers & Teachers (FACT - www.factuk.org), Sean Parker of Empowering the Innocent (EPI - https://empowerinnocent.wixsite.com/etiwebsite), Dr Kevin Felstead (author of Memory & Injustice), Johnathan King (see https://www.bbc.com/news/uk-england-london-45088996) and William Merritt (www.merrittinternational.com) were heartfelt and powerful.
 William is a private investigator and author who is working with us on the Victim II case; he is the author of the book Rolf Harris* which reveals the truth behind the trials and that Rolf was the victim of false accusations - the cover and first page of the book's 'Conclusion' chapter may be found in the gallery below. * I have a copy which can be loaned to the rudloescene reader

 There are a number of organisations dedicated to the falsely accused and their families among which are: